-Although it’s a young company, Paddletek pickleball paddles have quickly become known as some of the best paddles on the market and can often been seen in the hands of pro players at major tournaments and on pickleball courts around the country (and abroad).
+Although it’s a young company, Paddletek pickleball paddles have quickly become known as some of the best paddles on the market and can often be seen in the hands of pro players at major tournaments and on pickleball courts around the country (and abroad).

 Click here to see our updated page with all the new pickleball paddles that have recently been launched by all major brands, including Paddletek.

-The paddle has a 4.25 grip circumference and has plenty of playing surface with a traditional paddle body shape of 16”x 8” and 5" handle.
+The paddle has a 4.25 grip circumference and has plenty of playing surface with a traditional paddle body shape of 16”x 8” and 5″ handle.

 The Tempest Wave has become a very popular paddle, so much so that it’s often out of stock.
 Click here to check price and availability.

 This medium weight paddle is slightly heavier than average with a weight range of 7.8 to 8.3 oz. which gives it a nice boost of power.

-The ProPolyCore2™ helps reduce vibration and its textured paddle face helps make it easier for you to put spin on your shots.
+The ProPolyCore2™ helps reduce vibration and its textured paddle face helps make it easier for you to put more spin on your shots.

 It’s interesting to note that in an interview, pro player Daniel Moore (mentioned above in the Tempest Wave review), that while he uses that paddle for doubles play, he switches to the Bantam EXL paddle for singles due to the need for more power and speed.

-Anyone playing singles pickleball will want to take a look at the Bantam EX-L if you’re feeling like you’re lacking power in your singles game.
+Anyone playing singles will want to take a look at the Bantam EX-L if you’re feeling like you’re lacking power in your singles game.

 The TS-5 weighs 7.2 to 7.5 oz but offers the same paddle technology and features as its bigger sibling.

-Really it comes down to weight on this one.
+Really it comes down to the weight on this one.
 If you are looking for a really lightweight paddle with the same features of the bigger Bantam EX, then the TS-5 would be the choice for you.

 The Element paddle continues to be one of best selling in Paddletek’s lineup.
 We regularly see a lot of intermediate players with this paddle on the courts as well as local tournaments.

-The light to mid weight of this paddle, the traditional standard shape and all-around balanced feel tends to appeal to all around players looking for a quality paddle without breaking the bank.
+The light to mid-weight of this paddle, the traditional standard shape, and all-around balanced feel tends to appeal to all-around players looking for a quality paddle without breaking the bank.

-The cushioned grip comes in 4.25 circumference which is a small enough that appeals to most average hand sizes while players with a larger grip could of course build that up with a few layers of overwrap.
+The cushioned grip comes in 4.25 circumference which is a small enough that appeals to most average hand sizes while players with a larger grip could, of course, build that up with a few layers of overwrap.

 The Element comes in Blue, Raspberry, Red and Yellow.

 One nice option with this paddle is that it comes in two weight ranges while most players will opt for the heavier option (7.6 to 7.9 oz) especially singles players looking for a boost in power – long paddles often appeal to singles players looking for extra reach to cover the whole court.

 A lot of players like these longer paddles, especially those that play singles.
-The longer paddle shape helps you reach more shots as it increases your reach and cover more area – which is key during singles play.
+The longer paddle shape helps you reach more shots as it increases your reach and covers more area – which is key during singles play.

 Some of the disadvantages are that these longer paddles have a narrower sweet spot so they can be challenging for inexperienced players, especially if transitioning from a wide-body paddle.